In today’s update, I will reveal:

 I jumped on 48HourLogos.com and had a cool logo designed.
 I then set my developer a bunch of tasks and example site designs, and he was off styling my theme how I wanted it.

-Essentially I mapped out how the next 90-days were going to go, with workload, tasks, expenditure and potential income from the site.
+Essentially I mapped out how the next 90-days were going to go, with the workload, tasks, expenditure, and potential income from the site.

 At the end of week 2, I decided to check in on the site to see how it was doing…WTF…?
 The earnings were way down…So was the traffic…what was going on?